-conduct ... can enhancement of motives be taken as a reliable way to enhance morality."16 Unless there is a greater appreciation of the multifactorial nature of morality, any single targeted approach would inevitably be deficient.
-Kudlek maintains that "[a] narrow focus on boosting specific moral capacities will not do the job entirely (e.g., increased empathy can lead us astray when it comes to making certain moral judgements)[.]"17 Yechiel Michael Barilan adds that "[s]uch enhancement of capacities may actually erode moral judgements and behavior, especially in unusually and complex circumstances."18 The second assumption is a hyper-focus on individual moral deficits as the primary cause of moral evils.
+motivations guarantee some enhancement of moral conduct ... can enhancement of motives be taken as a reliable way to enhance morality."
+Unless there is a greater appreciation of the multifactorial nature of morality, any single targeted approach would inevitably be deficient.
+Kudlek maintains that "[a] narrow focus on boosting specific moral capacities will not do the job entirely (e.g., increased empathy can lead us astray when it comes to making certain moral judgements)[.]"17 Yechiel Michael Barilan adds that "[s]uch enhancement of capacities may actually erode moral judgements and especially in unusually and behavior. complex circumstances."
+The second assumption is a hyper-focus on individual moral deficits as the primary cause of moral evils.
 For de Mello-Martin and Salles, a broader view of reality reveals structural forces at work in propagating evil in the world.
 The third assumption is an ambiguous interpretation of scientific data.
 Biases and prejudices associated with moral deficiency may be rooted in anxiety, discomfort, or other things rather than outright hostility, with each one having corresponding factors behind it.
 With that in mind, where would we start moral bioenhancement?
-For her part, de Melo-Martin emphasizes the often-myopic approach of proposals for moral bioenhancement that does not consider the complexity of a person and his or her context.19 Tracy J. Trothen concludes: "Questions including how virtues are affected by context and by theoretical lens, must be
+For her part. de Melo-Martin emphasizes the often-myopic approach of proposals for moral bioenhancement that does not consider the complexity of a person and his or her context.
+Tracy J. Trothen concludes: "Questions including how virtues are

-16 John R. Shook, "Neuroethics and the Possible Types of Moral Enhancement," AJOB Neuroscience 3, no. 4 (2012): 5.
+$^{16}$ John R. Shook, "Neuroethics and the Possible Types of Moral Enhancement," $AJOB\ Neuroscience\ 3,$ no. 4 (2012): 5.

-17 Kudlek, "Towards a systematic evaluation of moral bioenhancement," 102.
+$^{17}\,$ Kudlek, "Towards a systematic evaluation of moral bioenhancement," 102.

-18 Yechiel Michael Barilan, "Moral Enhancement, Gnosticism, and Some Philosophical Paradoxes," Cambridge Quarterly of Healthcare Ethics 24, no.1 (2015): 80.
+&lt;sup>18 Yechiel Michael Barilan, "Moral Enhancement, Gnosticism, and Some Philosophical Paradoxes," Cambridge Quarterly of Healthcare Ethics 24, no.1 (2015): 80.

-19 Inmaculada de Melo-Martin, "The Trouble With Moral Bioenhancement," Royal Institute of Philosophy Supplement 83 (2018): 26.
+&lt;sup>19 Inmaculada de Melo-Martin, "The Trouble With Moral Bioenhancement," Royal Institute of Philosophy Supplement 83 (2018): 26.

-probed and factored into the development and use of moral bioenhancements."20 As I understand their line of reasoning, if, for example, moral bioenhancement research and tests occurred in the Global North, it is suspect whether their results could easily apply in the Global South where cultures differently condition moral values.
+affected by context and by theoretical lens, must be probed and factored into the development and use of moral bioenhancements."
+As I understand their line of reasoning, if, for example, moral bioenhancement research and tests occurred in the Global North, it is suspect whether their results could easily apply in the Global South where cultures differently condition moral values.
 Such a conundrum does not appeal from decolonial and postcolonial perspectives.